IQTLabs/GitGeo/README.md

 To create a csv of contributors from many repositories, enter repositories on separate lines in the repos.txt file.
 Then use the ```--multirepo``` flag.

+Add ```multirepo_map``` and then a filename to create a map of csv ouput. csv output must be located in the results folder.

 Add ```--num``` and specify a multiple of 100 from 100 (default) to 500 to specify the number of contributors analyzed per repo.